 - Valuation – Frequently one of the larger adjustments a valuation expert will make when normalizing the subject businesses books is to Reasonable Compensation.
 This is significant because for every dollar Reasonable Compensation is adjusted, there is an x-factor result to the final valuation of the business.

-- Divorce – When marriage is being un-done by attorneys and an SMB is part of the mix, Reasonable Compensation is frequently established as a basis to calculate alimony, maintenance, child support and property settlements.
+- Divorce – When marriage is being un-done by attorneys and an SMB is part of the mix, Reasonable Compensation is frequently established as a basis to calculate alimony, maintenance, child support, and property settlements.

 - Shareholder Disputes – In a closely-held business, when passive shareholders question the reasonableness of compensation paid to shareholders working for the company, a shareholder dispute arises, and Reasonable Compensation must be determined for those officers and employees.

 Your SMB clients are some of the most rewarding folks you will work with and frequently, you will become their friend as well as their trusted advisor.
-One last piece of advice for you to share with you clients about their Reasonable Compensation figure:
+One last piece of advice for you to share with your clients about their Reasonable Compensation figure:

 Reasonable Compensation can sometimes be an emotional subject for business owners because they do not understand it.
 Gently remind them that it is the “hypothetical” replacement cost of an owner of a business.
-It is not their net worth as a human being, nor does it include enterprise goodwill, net worth, business profits etc.
+It is not their net worth as a human being, nor does it include enterprise goodwill, net worth, business profits, etc.